 All pictures could be subject to perspective projection distortion.
 The fisheye and panoramic lenses produce perspectives which are false and are used to produce interesting effects deliberately.

 Reduced Color Quality, Definition, and Sharpness

 Due to reduced contrast, scattering of light, and other factors, our eyes cannot define objects in the distance as easily.
-Objects further away are harder to define because of light scattering and reduced contrast, as well as other factors.
+Objects farther away are harder to define because of light scattering and reduced contrast, as well as other factors.
 Knowing this allows our brains to make more sense of distance.
 In photography, we can take this knowledge and use it to our advantage to create pictures where objects far away have less definition and contrast.
 We do this by controlling the depth of field.
 An easy way to do this is by focusing the camera lens slightly shorter than infinity so that the objects furthest away look blurred.
 This is what gives the viewer a sense of depth and distances of various objects in the picture.

 Objects with reduced brightness and contrast make our brains perceive that we are looking at something further away than the brighter, more vivid objects closer to the foreground.